Write your book in Reedsy Studio. Try the beloved writing app for free today.

 The 'setting' section of Now Novel's story builder will help you to come up with detail for your fictional world, making it easier to flesh out a fantasy world that feels believable and alluring.
 Find quick story ideas and see your fantasy world come to life.

-This article, and this site in general, has been a massive help to my writing and is a great resource!
-Keep up the good work πŸ™‚
+(Sorry about my profile pic, I don't use this account often) This article, and this site in general, has been a massive help to my writing and is a great resource!
+Keep up the good work :)

 This was very helpful to me.
 Thank you!
 I was wondering thou, in the world I am creating I am trying to figure out distance from one place to another.
 I have had little success on where to look for ideas.
 Any suggestions would be greatly appreciated!
 Thank You.

+It's a pleasure, Robert.
+My apologies for the slower response, comments on our older posts don't always trigger notifications for some reason.
 Have you tried creating a rough sketch of a map of your world?
 You could create it to a specific scale (e.g. 1 centimeter in your drawing = X number of miles).
-That way you’d have something to refer back to showing the lay of the land in your invented world.
+That way you'd have something to refer back to showing the lay of the land in your invented world.
 I hope that helps!

 Glad I discovered this site as of right now!
 I've had an idea i've admittedly been slacking on.
 I have the overarching plot (though it might need expanding), vague character ideas, vague society development, and the magic in the world is what i feel needs most development.
 It's the entire lynchpin/key of the entire setting, and i'd rather figure it out first rather than start early and then have to backtrack and reedit everything if something later contradicts something written earlier.

-Thanks so much for this, even tho it’s a few years old, seems like the thing I’ve been looking for to get started! πŸ˜€
+(Sorry for my profile I'm to lazy to change it–) Thanks so much for this, even tho it's a few years old, seems like the thing I've been looking for to get started! :D

 Hello!
 I really like this article, and it really helps me with my writing, but it doesn't solve my problem.
 Are there any articles you'd recommend for building a fantasy world with magic, etc. (With shops and familiars)

 Hi there, thank you for your feedback.
-I’m sorry it didn’t solve all your current worldbuilding challenges.
-We don’t have anything specifically on shops and familiars, but you can find other worldbuilding articles here.
+I'm sorry it didn't solve all your current worldbuilding challenges.
+We don't have anything specifically on shops and familiars, but you can find other worldbuilding articles here.
+What about writing shops and familiars (by familiars I imagine you mean animal/other companions?) are you struggling with?
+Thanks for reading our articles.

 Hi Air, thank you for sharing your thoughts.
-Minecraft would perhaps take a very long time to build a fantasy world for a story block by block πŸ™‚ It’s amazing what people have built in it, though.
+Minecraft would perhaps take a very long time to build a fantasy world for a story block by block :) It's amazing what people have built in it, though.

 Your English seems excellent already!
 Thank you for reading our blog, good luck with your homework, too.

 I have a book coming up.
-It’s my debut to writing and this blog was pretty helpful in giving me the proper base for world-building.
+It's my debut to writing and this blog was pretty helpful in giving me the proper base for world-building.
+Thank you, blogger.

 Hi Aaron, that's great to hear!
 I hope you've enjoyed writing it and that it's a success.
 Thanks for reading our blog.